My loan terms

 Availability and Rates

-Spotloans are currently available to residents of all states except Massachusetts, Minnesota, North Dakota, and West Virginia.
+Spotloans are currently available to residents of all states except Arkansas, Massachusetts, Minnesota, New York, North Dakota and West Virginia.

 Our maximum interest rate is 390%.
 Annual Percentage Rate (or APR) expresses the cost of the loan as a percentage of the amount borrowed converted to an annual rate.